-Birdville Independent School District (the "District") is a political subdivision of the State of Texas (the "State") located in Tarrant County, Texas.
+- The District Birdville Independent School District (the "District") is a political subdivision of the State of Texas (the "State") located in Tarrant County, Texas.
 The District is governed by a seven-member Board of Trustees (the "Board").
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools, who is the chief administrative officer of the District.
 Support services are supplied by consultants and advisors.
-For more information regarding the District, see "Appendix A - FINANCIAL INFORMATION REGARDING THE DISTRICT" and "Appendix B - GENERAL INFORMATION REGARDING THE DISTRICT AND ITS ECONOMY."

-Authority for Issuance

-The District's Unlimited Tax School Building Bonds, Series 2023-A (the "Bonds") are being issued pursuant to the Constitution and general laws of the State, including, particularly, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on November 8, 2022 (the "Election"), and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board on July 27, 2023.
+For more information regarding the District, see "Appendix A FINANCIAL INFORMATION REGARDING THE DISTRICT" and "Appendix B GENERAL INFORMATION REGARDING THE DISTRICT AND ITS ECONOMY." - Authority for Issuance The District's Unlimited Tax School Building Bonds, Series 2023 (the "Bonds") are being issued pursuant to the Constitution and general laws of the State, including, particularly, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on November 8, 2022 (the "Election"), and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board on December 8, 2022.
 In the Bond Order, the Board delegated to an officer of the District (the "Pricing Officer") authority to complete the sale of the Bonds.
-The terms of the sale are included in a "Pricing Certificate," which was approved and executed by the Pricing Officer on August 3, 2023, and completed the sale of the Bonds (the Bond Order and the Pricing Certificate are collectively referred to as the "Order") (see "THE BONDS - Authorization").
+The terms of the sale are included in a "Pricing Certificate," which was approved and executed by the Pricing Officer on January 17, 2023, and completed the sale of the Bonds (the Bond Order and the Pricing Certificate are collectively referred to as the "Order") (see "THE BONDS Authorization"). - The BondsThe Bonds shall mature on the dates and in the amounts set forth on page 2 of this Official Statement (see "THE BONDS General Description"). - Payment of Interest Interest Interest Interest on the Bonds will accrue from the date of their initial delivery (the "Date of Delivery") to the initial purchasers thereof (the "Underwriters") and will be payable on August 15, 2023 and semiannually thereafter on each succeeding February 15 and August 15 of each year until stated maturity or prior redemption (see "THE BONDS General Description"). - Security The Bonds constitute direct obligations of the District, payable as to principal and interest from an annual ad valorem tax levied against all taxable property located within the District, without legal limit as to rate or amount (see "THE BONDS Security").
+Also see "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" for a discussion of recent developments in State law affecting the financing of school districts in the State.